-Provisional concluding observations on the second periodic report of Nicaragua
+Concluding observations on the second periodic report of Nicaragua

-1. The Committee against Torture considered the second periodic report of Nicaragua1 at its 1916th meeting,2 held on 14 July 2022, and adopted these provisional concluding observations at its 1931st meeting, held on 26 July 2022.
+1. The Committee against Torture considered the second periodic report of Nicaragua1 at its 1916th meeting, held on 14 July 2022;2 at its 1931st meeting, held on 26 July 2022, it adopted provisional concluding observations;3 and at its 1965th meeting, held on 18 November 2022, it adopted the present final concluding observations.